KianYang-Lee/fullstack-open-2021/README.md

 - Performance taken a hit as DB access is needed, usually Redis is used for such scenarios where speed is required.

 Instead of Authorization-header, cookies are also commonly used as mechanism for transferring token between the client and server.

+## Testing
+There are different kinds of testing:
+- Unit testing
+- Integration testing
+- End-to-end testing
+- Snapshot testing